lindlaaa/TPL-Compiler/README.txt

 Authors: Avery Lindley,  Noah Schroeder, Grant Siebring, Blake Eggleston

-Input:            File in the test/ folder you want used.
+Input:            Name of the file you want used.
 Output:           String representing the result of your command.

 Compile & Run: